James-HoneyBadger/SagaCraft/docs/project-management/REFACTORING_ROADMAP.md

 ## Mission

-Transform the Colossal StoryWorks from a monolithic architecture to a fully modular, plugin-based system that is easy to maintain, extend, and adapt for future features.
+Transform SagaCraft from a monolithic architecture to a fully modular, plugin-based system that is easy to maintain, extend, and adapt for future features.

 ## Progress Overview